-Accidental omission to serve notice of a meeting on any Commissioner shall not affect the validity of a meeting.
+Accidental ommission to serve notice of a meet-Meeting not invalidated by non-service of a of any Commissioner shall not affect the validity of a meeting.

 The last paragraph is new and has been added by sec.
 24 of Beng.
-Act IV e 1894, on the model of the English Corporation Act.
+Act IV of 1894, on the model of the English Corporation Act.